milanOinam/milanOinam/README.md

         change the face of technology and innovations in the North East

 - 🔭 I’m currently working on some mini-projects
-- 🌱 I’m currently learning trading and python development
+- 🌱 I’m currently learning full stack web development
-- 👯 I’m looking to collaborate on sustainability innovations
+- 👯 I’m looking to collaborate on building innovative edTech projects :)

 - 📫 How to reach me: mcoinam01@gmail.com